 Let’s begin with some practical SEO advice to help you get started with Baidu.
 If you’re going to have a website that you want Chinese people to visit then you probably want them to rank on Baidu too.
 Baidu is the main search engine in China, and while it shares many characteristics with Google; it is fundamentally different in a number of ways.

-I am going to take you through our full checklist for Chinese Technical SEO for the website, which is the same document that we use in house to make sure we haven’t forgotten things.
+Near the top of this page, you can find our full checklist for Chinese on-site technical SEO.
+It's from the same document that we use in-house to make sure we haven’t forgotten things.
 It’s going to help you get your foot in the door and avoid any major issues that may prevent your website from getting indexed in China.
-We update the list regularly to keep in touch with the latest trends and developments.

 Of course, the main principle behind successful SEO and marketing is more about creating valuable, useful content for users.
 Over the years (and for Google especially) those technical aspects of SEO have become less important, or at least they have become easier to master.
 And a lot of that is true for Baidu too.